ThePrez/Manzan/docs/config/examples/twilio.md

+# Twilio

 This example shows how to use `twilio` as a destination.

 ## Configuration

-Be sure to have read up on [Manzan configuration](/config/index.md) to understand where this files exist on your system.
+Be sure to have read up on [Manzan configuration](/config/index.md) to understand where these files exist on your system.

 ### `data.ini`